Skip to main content

 • DORA portability obligations,

-• EU AI Act governance requirements,
+• EU AI Act evidence requirements,

-• BCBS 239 lineage obligations,
+• BCBS 239 lineage expectations,

-• and sovereign cloud segmentation
+• and multinational sovereign segmentation.

 The architecture is already federated: